awslabs/serverless-photo-recognition/README.md

 ### What is it?
-A collection of 3 lambda functions that are invoked by Amazon S3, Amazon API Gateway, and directly (RESTful calls) to analyze uploaded images in S3 and save picture labels to ElasticSearch and search them
+A collection of 3 lambda functions that are invoked by Amazon S3, Amazon API Gateway, and directly (RESTful calls) to analyze uploaded images in S3 with Amazon Rekognition and save picture metadata to ElasticSearch

 ### The Architecture
 ![ServerlessPhotoRecognitionArchitecture](/setup/img/ServerlessPhotoRecognitionArchitecture.png?raw=true)